Greenhouse Effect and Global Worming

 Importance of the Greenhouse Effect

-CO2 contributes 50% of our greenhouse gases.
-When the atmosphere contains too much quantity of CO2, the effect considerably rises.
-Therefore this excess quantity of CO2 or other greenhouse gases causes or warming the global temperature by climate change.
+Carbon dioxide contributes 50% of our greenhouse gases.
+When the atmosphere contains too much quantity of carbon dioxide, the effect of heating considerably rises.
+Hence the excess quantity of carbon dioxide or other greenhouse gases causes or warming the global temperature by climate change.

 - This too much rises temperature melt snow mountains of our environment which floods the low lying areas of our earth.